-Table 5.6 also shows that other comprehensive income is projected to reduce the federal debt by \$3.1 billion in 2010-11, following a \$0.2-billion reduction in 2009-10.
+Table 5.7 also shows that other comprehensive income is projected to reduce the federal debt by \$2.2 billion in 2010-11 (revised down from \$3.1 billion in the March forecast), following a \$0.2-billion reduction in 2009-10.
 Other comprehensive income represents certain unrealized gains and losses on financial instruments reported by enterprise Crown corporations and other government business enterprises.
 Based on the recommendations of the Public Sector Accounting Board of the Canadian Institute of Chartered Accountants, other comprehensive income is not included in the Government's annual budgetary balance, but is instead recorded directly to the Government's Statement of Accumulated Deficit and Statement of Change in Net Debt.
-A significant portion of the projected 2010-11 amount is attributable to unrealized gains resulting from the appreciation in value of the Government's holdings of General Motors common shares.
+A significant portion of the projected 2010-11 amount is attributable to unrealized gains resulting from the increase in the value of the Government's holdings of General Motors common shares.
+The update from Budget 2011 is mainly due to a downward adjustment to that increase as a result of subsequent changes in the share price and exchange rate.

-Expressed as a share of the economy, budgetary revenues are projected to increase from a low of 14.3 per cent of GDP in 2009-10 to 15.1 per cent of GDP in 2015-16.
+Expressed as a share of the economy, budgetary revenues are projected to increase from a low of 14.3 per cent of GDP in 2009-10 to 15.0 per cent of GDP in 2015-16.
 This modest increase is due to the economic recovery following the recession.
 In contrast, the expiration of stimulus measures and the savings measures announced in this budget are expected to lower the ratio of program spending to GDP from 16.0 per cent in 2009-10 to 12.9 per cent in 2015-16.
 Public debt charges are projected to rise somewhat as a percentage of GDP until 2013-14 as a result of rising interest rates and the prudential liquidity plan.
 However, they then decrease as a share of GDP as a result of an improvement in the budgetary balance and the repayment of principal on assets maturing under the Insured Mortgage Purchase Program, which reduces the interest-bearing debt of the Government.
 The budgetary balance is projected to improve steadily from a deficit of 3.6 per cent of GDP in 2009-10 to a surplus of 0.2 per cent of GDP in 2015-16.